jhudsl/Intro_to_OTTR/docs/03-tools-in-the-template.md

 OR

-If you prefer to have this done online, you can go to your course's GitHub repository, go to `Actions` and then to `Test build of Dockerfile`.
+You can use GitHub actions to do this by going to your course's GitHub repository, go to `Actions` and then to `Test build of Dockerfile`.

 Click on `run workflow` type in `true` underneath `Push to Dockerhub?`.